2015–16 Blackpool F.C. season

-The 2015–16 season was Blackpool F.C.'s 107th season in the Football League, and their first season back in League One following relegation from the 2014–15 Football League Championship.
+The 2015–16 season was Blackpool's 107th season in the Football League, and their first season back in League One following relegation from the 2014–15 Football League Championship.
 Along with competing in League One, the club also participated in the FA Cup, League Cup and Football League Trophy.
 The season covered the period from 1 July 2015 to 30 June 2016.